git/git.github.io/rev_news/drafts/edition-70.md

   features possible.

-  In response to some pushback that I received from more established Git developers--who claimed that some of these changes were specific to `git-remote-hg`--I decided to create `git-remote-bzr` as a proof of concept to interact with Bazaar (again, I never personally had to use Bazaar), but it turned out there was a huge demand for such a tool, so I kept working on it.
+  In response to some pushback that I received from more established Git developers -- who claimed that some of these changes were specific to `git-remote-hg` -- I decided to create `git-remote-bzr` as a proof of concept to interact with Bazaar (again, I never personally had to use Bazaar), but it turned out there was a huge demand for such a tool, so I kept working on it.